-The first Doctor I felt was one of the best Doctors for the Daleks.
+The first Doctor I felt was one of the best matched for the Daleks.
 Its just as well considering, depending on how you count them he had more Dalek stories than any other Doctor to date.
-Though if you count two parters of the revival as two seperate stories then both the Tenth and the Eleventh Doctors have more Dalek stories.
-Either way the 1st Doctor has the most amount of Dalek episodes anyway.
+Though if you count two parters of the revival as two separate stories then both the Tenth and the Eleventh Doctors have more Dalek stories.
+Either way the 1st Doctor has the most amount of Dalek episodes however.

-In fact there are as many episodes with the Daleks in the first Doctors era as there are with the Tenth Doctor and the 11th Doctor in total.
+In fact there are almost as many episodes with the Daleks in the first Doctors era as there are with the Tenth Doctor and the 11th Doctor in total.
 The 10th Doctor is in 47 episodes, whilst the 11th Doctor is in 44 episodes.
 Hartnell meanwhile has 42 Dalek episodes.
-He also has as many Dalek episodes as the 7th Doctor has in total in the series.
-The 7th Doctor is only in 42 episodes.
-And finally The first Doctor is in more episodes with the Daleks than the 6th Doctor is in total in the series and there are over three times as many Hartnell episodes with the Daleks as 9th Doctor episodes in total..
+He also has as many Dalek episodes as the 7th Doctor has in total in the series, whilst the first Doctor is in more episodes with the Daleks than the 6th Doctor is in total and finally there are over three times as many Hartnell episodes with the Daleks as 9th Doctor episodes in total..